 Entertainment is a large industry covering a number of different niches.
 As COVID-19 shutdowns keep people in their homes, and live events from concerts to sporting fixtures are canceled, people are looking for ways to use their increased free time and keep themselves entertained.

-According to Statista, 26% of American consumers reported spending more on home entertainment due to the pandemic in the first half of 2020.
+According to Statista, 26% of American consumers reported spending more on home entertainment due to the pandemic.

-Spending on video games and associated hardware in the US hit a record high in June of this year.
+Spending on video games and associated hardware in the US also hit a record high.
 But some people prefer more old-fashioned forms of entertainment.
 Board games have exploded in popularity in the last few years, and COVID-19 quarantines have boosted sales in this niche even more.
-In the UK alone, the first week of the lockdown in March saw sales of popular games such as Monopoly and Cluedo soar by 240%.
+In the UK alone, sales of popular games such as Monopoly and Cluedo soared by 240%.

-As BazaarVoice reported, the toys and games niche saw a 79% increase in order count in June 2020.
+As BazaarVoice reported, the toys and games niche saw a 79% increase in order count.
 As schools and extracurricular activities closed and parents sought to keep their children entertained at home, sales of toys, games, and activities for children have risen.

-Jigsaw puzzles have proven popular, with manufacturer Ravensburger enjoying a 370% increase in sales in March 2020 against the same period the previous year.
+Jigsaw puzzles have proven popular, with manufacturer Ravensburger enjoying a 370% increase in sales year-over-year.
 Outdoor swings and play sets, building and construction toys such as Lego, and educational toys are also doing well.

 Many people, adults and children alike, have been using the lockdown period to get creative.
-According to an NMPI Digital report, the Michaels Companies - North America’s largest supplier of arts and crafts materials - saw an $8 million increase in revenue this year so far compared to last year.
+According to an NMPI Digital report, the Michaels Companies — North America’s largest supplier of arts and crafts materials — saw an $8 million increase in revenue compared to the previous year.

 Arts and crafts are not only popular pastimes but proven to aid in stress reduction.
 They are always popular and never more so than during the pandemic.